Joint Arctic Command

 It's main tasks is surveillance and enforcement of sovereignty and the military defence of Greenland and the Faroe Islands.
 Other tasks are fishing vessels inspection, Search & Rescue, Maritime Pollution Prevention, hydrographic surveys, and miscellaneous support to the civilian society.

-The Arctic Command is a joint operational command with personnel from each of the three services.
+The Joint Arctic Command is a joint operational command with personnel from each of the three services.

 As a territorial command it's area of responsibility extend from the Faroe Islands to the Greenland Sea and the Arctic Sea to the north, and across the Denmark Strait and the Irminger Sea to the Davis Strait and Baffin Bay between Canada and Greenland.

-Besides the headquarters in Nuuk and the liaison unit in Thorshavn, the Arctic Command maintains a liaison team at the Thule Air Base in Northwest Greenland.
-There are also units in Kangerlussauq, Station North, the SIRIUS patrol in Daneborg, at Mestersvig and at Air Base Aalborg (in Denmark).
+Besides the headquarters in Nuuk, an office in Copenhagen and the liaison unit in Thorshavn, the Joint Arctic Command maintains a liaison team at the Thule Air Base in Northwest Greenland.
+There are also units in at Station Kangerlussauq, Station North, Station Daneborg, Station Mestersvig, Station Grønnedal and at Air Base Aalborg (in Denmark).